Use Debt Validation to Validate a Debt with a Collection Agency

-Dealing with debt collectors is probably not on the top of your list of fun things you would like to do, but sometimes there is no way around it.
-If one of your outstanding debts gets transferred to a collection account, you've heard about it in one of three ways.
+Dealing with debt collectors may be the last thing you want to do — or feel equipped to handle — but sometimes there is no way around it.
+If one of your outstanding debts gets transferred to a collection account, you've heard about it in one of three ways:

 - It came up as a listing on your credit report.

 - You received a telephone call from a collection agency.

 - You got a letter in the mail from a debt collection agency.

 You could try to use one of our debt settlement methods to deal with a collection agency, but you might want to try debt validation first.
 Before you do, you need to understand the dos and don'ts of debt validation.
 This article is a great place to start, followed by Debt Validation Myths, two comprehensive resources that should leave you well-prepared for dealing with a debt collector.

 Debt Validation Basics

 The best way to start dealing with a debt collector is to understand just what we mean by debt validation.
 Let's say you borrowed money from your friend, Paul.
 Paul would now be known as the original creditor.
 As times goes by, you think you might still owe Paul money but you are not sure how much.

 Then out of the blue a guy named Bob comes up to you and says he is collecting the money you owe Paul.
 Bob is acting just like a collection agency or debt collector.
 Now, you have never met Bob before so why would you just hand over the money he says you owe him?
-You probably would not - at least not before first asking Bob some questions.
+You probably wouldn't — at least not before first asking Bob some questions.

 - Is he legally authorized to collect the money?